Skip to main content

 What is a trade name (DBA) and do I need one?

 DBA stands for “doing business as.”
 Many Arizona companies choose to operate under a trade name because it allows for franchising and branding.
-If you’re interested in registering a trade name, select our Trade Name Service inside your account after you sign up for our business formation service.
+If you’re interested in registering a trade name, select our Trade Name Service during checkout after you sign up for our business formation service.
 We will register your company’s trade name for $125 (plus state fees) and keep your name off the paperwork.

 Depending on what type of business your LLC is conducting, you may need to apply for additional licenses and permits.
 The best way to find out if your LLC needs additional licenses and permits is to visit the State of Arizona Department of Revenue website.There are three basic types of licensing in Arizona: